uis-dat550-spring20/course-info/autograder.md

 1. Click the Courses menu item.

-2. In the Courses menu select “Join a course”.
+2. In the Courses menu select “Join course”.
 Available courses will be listed.

-3. Find the course “uis-dat550-springYEAR” and click Sign up.
+3. Find the course “DAT550” and click Sign up.

 4. Read through and accept the terms.
 You will then be invited to the organization "uis-dat550-springYEAR" on GitHub.